✼ ✼ ✼

 “Inundating Cultural Diversity: A Critical Study of Oral Narratives of Kurichyas and Guarani in the Structuralist Perspective”

-Rupkatha Journal on Interdisciplinary Studies in Humanities, Vol. 14, Issue 3, 2022
+Rupkatha Journal on Interdisciplinary Studies in Humanities 14.3 (2022)

 A comparative Proppian analysis examining the oral narratives of the Kurichyan community of India and the Guarani of Paraguay, revealing how structuralist methods illuminate both convergences and divergences across culturally distant traditions.